travelling-mango/multinational-retail-data-centralisation701/README.md

    ```
 3. Install the required SQL packages

-   Consult the download instructions on the [pgadmin4 website](https://www.pgadmin.org/download/)
+- Consult the download instructions on the [pgadmin4 website](https://www.pgadmin.org/download/)

 *Top tip*

 - Set up a [virtual environment](https://docs.python.org/3/library/venv.html) to complete the project.
-This will control software dependencies in Python and ensure that your code in reproducible.
+This will control software dependencies in Python and ensure that your code is reproducible.